 Your cart is empty

-1985:Nike was barely 10 years old at the time and basketball was rapidly becoming the sport of choice in the United States.
-The development teams of the American firm were therefore looking for ways to take advantage of the popularity of this sport and that same year marketed the mythical Air Jordan1 and the Nike Dunk.
-These two models, still today at the forefront of the scene sneakers have gone through very different paths...
+1985:Nike is then barely 10 years old and basketball rises quickly to become the sport of choice in the United States.
+The development teams of the American firm are looking for a way to take advantage of the popularity of this sport and market the same year the mythical Air Jordan1 as well as the Nike Dunk.
+These two models, still today on the front of the scene sneakers have gone through very different paths ...

 If the very popular Nike Blazer, Nike Air Force 1 and Air Jordan 1, mentioned above, are the three main pillars of basketball, the Nike Dunk is not really considered as a reference model.
-And yet, it was originally designed to be played on the court.
-In 1985, Nike unveiled a well-crafted advertising campaign called Be True To Your School, in which 12 college basketball teams were featured in a package that included a Dunk and full school-colored uniforms.
-To name a few, players from St John's, Syracuse, Kentucky and Michigan were given official Nike gear, which basketball fans could find in a list of select shops.
+And yet, it was originally designed to practice on the court.
+It was in 1985 that Nike unveiled a well-crafted advertising campaign, called Be True To Your School, in which 12 college basketball teams were honored with a pack including a Dunk and full school-colored outfits.
+To mention only the most famous, this is how the players of St John's, Syracuse, Kentucky or Michigan universities were given official Nike equipment, which basketball fans could find in a list of some authorized stores.

 Soon after its debut, the Dunk spread beyond basketball culture when the skateboarding community adopted the model as a natural fit for its technical features.
 Indeed, the 1985 silhouette has all the performance features for skateboarding, namely maximum lateral support, increased cushioning and special traction for pivoting with ease.
 For versatility and comfort, Nike introduced a padded nylon tongue between 1998 and 2000, further enhancing the shoe's appeal.